 Some of the changes that we have introduced so far;

 We have stopped supplying plastic bottled water in our rooms.
 We used to supply 3 bottles of water per day in single use plastic containers.
 We now provide purified water in refillable containers that guests can use for drinking, making tea or coffee, or to brush your teeth.
 This change alone, based on 60% occupancy for 15 rooms has reduced our plastic waste by 9,850 bottles per year.
 We have also placed a small sign in the room asking guests to consider the environment and if they do not need daily washing of towels and sheets just place the sign on the bed when they leave the room.
 Every little bit helps!

 2. Elimination of plastic straws

-Plastic straws are terrible for our environment and we do not use them in our restaurant and mini market.
+Plastic straws are terrible for the environment and we no longer use them in our restaurant or the mini market.
 All drinks such as cocktails or spirits are delivered to our guest using a bamboo straw.
 It’s surprising how many guests comment and ask where can they buy these, we respond “ in our shop of course”.

-Kura Kura staff also volunteer for the Sunday island cleanup campaign.
+Our Kura Kura staff also volunteer for the Sunday island cleanup campaign.
 They do this in their own time and do an amazing job in collecting rubbish that washes up on the Gili Meno shoreline.